 The main component of the maintenance of the 1980s is the paper.
 There is a little more consistency compared to the 0-level maintenance, but still no asset management software or Excel file available.
 All maintenance operations records are performed on paper.
 Every single intervention is recorded in the so-called intervention book and represents a very short summary of the action.
 This data has nothing to do with the information that is available in today’s maintenance management software and includes the date and time of the intervention, the concerned equipment, the person that has carried out the action, the needed time and the description.
 In Mobility Work, the first maintenance management platform, you can also attach pictures, videos and any other possible documents.

 The “paper maintenance” is usually stored in a large cabinet at your maintenance department and finding or highlighting an intervention turns into an impossible mission.

-The “Excel-based” CMMS is often the first step that an organization undertakes towards tracking maintenance operations.
+The “Excel-based” maintenance management solution is often the first step that an organization undertakes towards tracking maintenance operations.
 Unfortunately, the Excel file is often limited in terms of planning operations.

-The “Access-based” CMMS can be equally good created by an IT specialist or by a trainee.
+The “Access-based” asset management softwarecan be equally good created by an IT specialist or by a trainee.
 It represents a slightly better version of the “Excel-based” counterpart, because it integrates databases, and above all it allows to plan preventive and regulatory maintenance operations on a calendar basis.

 The problem often is the size of the database, which will grow and at one point will slow down the system enormously until it becomes unusable.
-The “Access-based” CMMS is better than an Excel file but it is very difficult to maintain.
+The “Access-based” maintenance management solution is better than an Excel file but it is very difficult to maintain.

 5. The Industry 1.0 CMMS